 Step into the ancient world of the Middle East on a two-week journey that combines the highlights of Israel and Jordan.
-Discover life in Jerusalem on a dual-perspective walking tour with Israeli and Palestinian guides, explore the Roman ruins of Jerash, ride through the desert on a 4x4, and venture into the awesome and ancient city of Petra.
+Discover life in Jerusalem and Bethlehem, learn about the differences in Middle Eastern cuisine, explore the Roman ruins of Jerash, ride through the desert on a 4x4, and venture into the awesome and ancient city of Petra.
 Connect with the past while glimpsing contemporary life in this incredible region.

 Arrive at any time.
 Arrival transfer included.

-Take a specially designed walking tour of the Old City of Jerusalem with both Israeli and Palestinian guides an experience exclusively designed by National Geographic Emerging Explorer Aziz Abu Sarah.
-This unique dual-narrative tour allows travellers a deeper understanding of the diverse cultural, religious, and political aspects of Israel.
-Visit key sites including the Temple Mount, Dome of the Rock, and the Al Aqsa Mosque.
-Continue to the Western Wall, then walk through the Stations of the Cross to the Church of the Holy Sepulchre.
-This afternoon, visit the Mount of Olives for stunning views of Jerusalem, then enjoy free time to wander on your own or opt to visit the Garden of Gethsemane.
-Later, enjoy a discussion with a local scholar on conflict resolution and local interfaith issues.
+Take a walking tour of the Old City of Jerusalem, visiting key sites including the Temple Mount, Dome of the Rock, and the Al Aqsa Mosque.
+Continue to the Western Wall, visit Hurva Synagogue in the Jewish Quarter then walk through the Stations of the Cross to the Church of the Holy Sepulchre.
+This afternoon, visit the Mount of Olives for stunning views of Jerusalem, then enjoy free time to wander on your own.
+Later, enjoy a discussion with a local scholar on conflict and local interfaith issues.

-Take a sobering visit to Yad Vashem Memorial to learn about the Holocaust and its ramifications today.
-In the afternoon, visit the famed Israel Museum.
-View the Dead Sea Scrolls, housed in the Shrine of the Book and observe one of the greatest archaeological finds of the past century.
-After, opt to walk through the museum's state of the art archeological exhibition on your own.
+This morning, visit the Yad Vashem Memorial to learn about the Holocaust and its ramifications.
+Continue to the famed Israel Museum to view the Dead Sea Scrolls, one of the greatest archaeological finds of the past century.
+After, opt to walk through the museum's state-of-the-art archaeological exhibition on your own.
+This evening, join a local Israeli chef on a walking tour of Mahane Yehuda Market, followed by a private cooking class.

-Visit the Mt. of Beatitudes, for gorgeous views of the Sea of Galilee and visit the church that was built atop this hill, where Jesus is believed to have delivered his “Sermon on the Mount” speech.
+Visit the Mount of Beatitudes for gorgeous views of the Sea of Galilee and to visit the church where Jesus is believed to have delivered his “Sermon on the Mount” speech.
 Continue to the ruins of Capernaum, where Jesus lived and preached, and where many apostles, including Peter, made their home.
 Learn about the lives of Israeli Arabs on the way to Nazareth, where we visit the Basilica of the Annunciation, one of the largest churches in the Middle East.
+Stop at a local winery for a tour and private tasting led by a wine expert.

-Continue to the Mediterranean, visiting the coastal city of Haifa and then south to Caesarea Maritima to see the ruins of Herod's harbour city.
-After, continue toward Jaffa, an ancient port city dating back to the Bronze Age.
-Continue on to the bustling city of Tel Aviv for our last evening.
+Continue to the Mediterranean, visiting the coastal city of Haifa, and then head south to Caesarea Maritima to see the ruins of Herod's harbour city.
+Afterwards, continue to the bustling city of Tel Aviv for our last evening.

 Transfer to the border and cross over into Jordan.
 Transfer to Amman and meet your new CEO.